 99. ENGLISH COMPOSITION.
-An intensive one-quarter review of grammar and structure with weekly writing experience; designed for students who need review before taking English 101.
-Three non-college credits; autumn.
+An intensive one-quarter review of grammar and structure with weekly writing experience; designed for students who need review before taking 101.
+Meets three to five times per week depending upon the student's background in English.
+No credit; autumn.